vinlin24/cs35l-notebooks/week3.md

 - Sequences
 - Callables

-Underlying `list` allocation mechanism:
+**Underlying `list` allocation mechanism:**

-- Probably uses cache size to determine starting size
+- Probably uses cache size to determine starting size.
-- After that, reallocation uses geometric resizing (approximately nine-eights according to [mCoding](https://www.youtube.com/watch?v=rdlQzhP71pQ))
+- After that, reallocation uses geometric resizing (approximately nine-eights according to [mCoding](https://www.youtube.com/watch?v=rdlQzhP71pQ)).
 - The total cost of calling `list.append` N times is $O(N)$.
 Because the **amortized cost** of this operation is $O(1)$.

-Visualization: image that the list length is doubled for every allocation, which isn't true, but the asymptotic time is the same.
+**Visualization:** imagine that the list length is doubled for every allocation, which isn't true, but this doesn't change the asymptotic time, so it simplifies the derivation:

 ```
 [e e e e e e e e e e e e e e e e e e e e e e]